umeshdahal1/netflix-gpt/README.md

 - Update Profile
 - Bugfix: Sign up user displayName and Profile picture update
 - BugFix: If the user is not logged in Redirect/ Browse to Login page and vice-versa.
+- Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded values to the constants file

 # Features